CygnusOfBalance/youtube-video-categorization/README.md

 # youtube-video-categorization
-This is a python program in which analyzes and categorizes youtube videos based on a large csv file.
+This is a python program in which analyzes vectors to predict how many likes a video has

+TO RUN:
+	$~python3 youtube_video_clustering.py